guillaumecherel/monapmc/README.md

     are runs of MonAPMC.
 Rows correspond to different values of parallelism K:
     1, 2, 4, 100.
 For MonAPMC, nGen is set such that `nGen * K = 4000` to be closer to APMC's running conditions.
 The StepMax parameter must also be adapted such that `stepMax * nGen = 400000`.

-The first set of plots (`l2_vs_realtime_k`) shows this evolution for both algorithm and different values of K in 1, 2, 4, 10.
+The first set of plots (`l2_vs_realtime_k`) shows this evolution for both algorithms and different values of K in 1, 2, 4, 10.
 These plots illustrate that:

 - MonAPMC and APMC have a similar results in terms of time and quality,
 - There both benefit from additionnal cores.